Biological Weapons Convention: Membership and joining the BWC

 The BWC has 189 States Parties as of May 2025, with Kiribati the most recent to become a party.
 Four states have signed but not ratified the treaty: Egypt, Haiti, Somalia, and Syria.
 Four additional states have neither signed nor acceded to the treaty: Chad, Djibouti, Eritrea and Israel.
-For one of these ten states not party to the convention, the process of joining is well advanced, while an additional two states have started the process.
+For one of these four non-signatory states—Chad—significant progress toward joining the BWC has been achieved; another of the four (Djibouti) has begun to "identify concrete steps" toward its own accession, while—of the four non-ratifying signatories—a similar situation obtains for Somalia (albeit with the "concrete steps" here referring to progress toward ratification, rather than accession).

 The BWC's degree of universality remains low compared to other weapons of mass destruction regimes, including the Chemical Weapons Convention with 193 parties and the Treaty on the Non-Proliferation of Nuclear Weapons with 191 parties.

 States can join the BWC through either ratification, accession or succession, in accordance with their national constitutional processes, which often require parliamentary approval.
 Ratification applies to states which had previously signed the treaty before it entered into force in 1975.
 Since then, signing the treaty is no longer possible, but states can accede to it.
 Succession concerns newly independent states that accept to be bound by a treaty that the predecessor state had joined.
 The Convention enters into force on the date when an instrument of ratification, accession, or succession is deposited with at least one of the depositary governments (the Russian Federation, the United Kingdom, and the United States).

 Several countries made reservations when ratifying the BWC declaring that it did not imply their complete satisfaction that the treaty allows the stockpiling of biological agents and toxins for "prophylactic, protective or other peaceful purposes", nor should it imply recognition of other countries they do not recognize.